 The toFixed()

-method formats a number using fixed-point notation.
+values formats this number using fixed-point notation.

 The toFixed()

-method formats a number using fixed-point notation.
+values formats this number using fixed-point notation.

 toFixed() toFixed(digits)